javisar/ONI-Modloader/README.md

 Disclaimer
 ----------
-I do not take any responsibility for broken saves or any other damage.
+We do not take any responsibility for broken saves or any other damage.
 Use this software at your own risk.